Drino955/Survev-Krityhack/README.md

 ![map](./github-images/map.png)

 ## Features ✨
+- 🕹️ **Cheats Menu**: Added a cheats menu that activates with the ESC key.
 - 🏠 **X-Ray (No Ceilings)**: Removes ceilings from buildings, allowing you to see inside.
 - 🔫 **BumpFire**: Allows continuous shooting without constant clicking.
 - 🔍 **Enhanced game zoom**.